Introduction to the Harvard step test

 - Step Test results table or analytics software

-The test requires the subject to step up and down on the gym bench for 5 minutes at a rate of 30 steps per minute.
+The test requires the subject to step up and down on the gym bench for five minutes.
+To do this the person must maintain the stepping rate of 30 steps per minute.
 A step up is once complete step cycle which is stepping onto and off the step which Is up up, down down.

 - Measure the HR, 1 minute after finishing the test (Pulse 1)